Does This Mean Kendall & A$AP Rocky Are Officially Dating?

-Kendall Jenner and A$AP Rocky have been quiet about their rumored relationship — but Instagram and Snapchat photos from the Met Gala suggest these two are more than friends.
+Kendall Jenner and A$AP Rocky have been quiet about their rumoured relationship — but Instagram and Snapchat photos from the Met Gala suggest these two are more than friends.

 Photos posted by Jenner's sisters show her getting close with the "L$D" rapper.
 And it's not just the social media posts — the pair didn't make a huge effort to hide their PDA at the event.
 Plus, they were seen leaving a Met Gala afterparty together.